 Uriel Orlow is the recipient of the 2023 Swiss Grand Prix for Art / Prix Meret Oppenheim.
 In 2020 he received the C. F. Meyer Prize and in 2017 he was awarded the Sharjah Biennial prize.
 He also received a ‘Werkjahr’ award from the City of Zurich in 2015 and three Swiss Art Awards at Art Basel (2008, 2009, 2012) and was shortlisted for the Jarman award in 2013.

-In 2024 K Verlag and MCBA Lausanne published his monograph Forest Times, in 2020 Archive Books published Conversing with Leaves, in 2019 Shelter Press published Soil Affinities and in 2018 Sternberg Press published Theatrum Botanicum.
+In 2026 EGEAC published his monograph Collateral Memory, in 2024 K Verlag and MCBA Lausanne published Forest Times, in 2020 Archive Books published Conversing with Leaves, in 2019 Shelter Press published Soil Affinities and in 2018 Sternberg Press published Theatrum Botanicum.

 Uriel Orlow’s practice is research-driven, process-oriented and often in dialogue with other disciplines and people.
 Projects engage with residues of colonialism, spatial manifestations of memory, social and ecological justice, blind spots of representation and plants as political actors.
 His multi-media installations focus on specific locations, micro-histories and forms of haunting.
 Working across installation, photography, film, drawing, sound and gardens his works bring different image-regimes and narrative modes into correspondence.